-This is an easy way to cook corned beef brisket in a dutch oven.
+You will love this easy recipe for Dutch oven corned beef.
 There is no need to brine the corned beef.
 It has plenty of seasonings and flavor.
-Serve with lots of vegetables roasted right alongside the corned beef.
-Add some tangy horseradish mustard sauce and dinner is ready!
+Serve with traditional cabbage or other favorite vegetables roasted right alongside.
+Add some tangy mustard horseradish sauce and dinner is ready!

 - package of brined corned beef (I used the flat cut), with seasoning packet